nopnop2002/esp-idf-ssd1306/README.md

 Therefore, the maximum SPI clock frequency is 10MHz.
 The SPI clock frequency used by this project is 1MHz.
 Higher SPI clock frequencies can be specified using ```spi_clock_speed()```.
+When using 10MHz, you need to be careful about the length of the wire cable.
 ```
     //int speed = 1000000; // 1MHz
     //int speed = 2000000; // 2MHz